-The system presented in this paper uses sub-tree alignment (Zhechev, 2010) to discover parts of the input sentence that correspond to parts of the suggested translation extracted from the TM database.
-This is done in a three-step process.
-First, the plain TM match and its translation are aligned, which produces a sub-tree aligned phrase-based tree pair with pseudo non-terminal nodes with the label 'X'.
-We call this step bilingual alignment.
+The matching between the input sentence and the TM-suggested translation is done in a threestep process.
+First, the plain TM match and its translation are aligned, which produces a subtree-aligned phrase-based tree pair with all nonterminal nodes labelled 'X' (cf. Zhechev, 2010).
+As we are only interested in the relations between the lexical spans of the non-terminal nodes, we can safely ignore their labels.
+We call this first step of our algorithm bilingual alignment.